Victor Robles Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective eight K/9, which ranks 25th in the league.

-- The Guardians have a 4.08 team ERA that ranks 11th across all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- Guardians pitchers combine to allow 12 home runs (0.9 per game), the sixth-fewest in the league.
+- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (12 total, 0.8 per game).

-- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.
+- Bieber gets the start for the Guardians, his fourth of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts through 19 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Seattle Mariners, when he threw seven innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Monday against the New York Yankees, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.